Quiz Activity (Exam or Test)

 Sometimes the DRC will require you provide a student extra time, number of attempts, for your quizzes.
 You can also grant special access to an individual student or Add student(s) to a group for unlimited quiz time access per attempt.

-Should students suffer a technical issue during the attempt you can remove an quiz attempt for one or more people so they may try again or just give them additional attempts.
+Should students suffer a technical issue during the attempt you can remove an quiz attempt for one or more people so they may try again or you can just give them additional attempts.

 Student’s can’t see their Quiz Grades?
 Make sure the quiz is visible (in both the course and gradebook) and that Points are checked under Review Options.